arnab000007/Walmart-Sale-Forecasting/README.md

 ![Average Sales of last 2 weeks of the year](https://user-images.githubusercontent.com/70307607/121474061-2a557400-c9e1-11eb-85d4-a20f6ab394ce.png)

 ##### Observations
 1. In 2010, there are no days between the second last week and the Christmas day but in 2011, there is one day.
-This is one of the reason to have bigger last week sales number in 2011 comapre to 2010.
+This is one of the reasons to have a bigger last week sales number in 2011 compared to 2010.
 2. Sum of sales number of the last 2 week of a year has similar number.

 #### Compare sales of a holiday week with previous and post week